A Nonparametric Maximum Likelihood Approach to Mixture of Regression: Existence and Computation

-\begin{theorem} Suppose that $K$ is a closed subset of $\mathbb{R}^p$ satisying either one of the following two conditions: \begin{enumerate} \item $K$ is bounded (and hence compact). \item $P_V(x) \in K$ for every $x \in K$ and linear subspace $V$ of $\mathbb{R}^p$ (here $P_V(x)$ is the projection of $x$ onto the linear subspace $V$). \end{enumerate} Then, for every dataset $(x_1, y_1), \dots, (x_n, y_n)$, the optimization problem

-admits a solution $\hat{G}$ that is a probability measure supported on at most $n$ points in $K$.
-Moreover the vector $\fv^{\hat{G}}$ is unique for every maximizer $\hat{G}$ and this unique vector, which we denote by $\hat{\fv}$, is the unique solution to the finite-dimensional optimization problem:
+\begin{theorem} Assume $K$ is closed and satisfies one of the following two conditions: \begin{enumerate} \item $K$ is bounded (and hence compact). \item $P_V(x) \in K$ for every $x \in K$ and linear subspace $V$ of $\mathbb{R}^p$ (here $P_V(x)$ is the projection of $x$ onto the linear subspace $V$). \end{enumerate} Then, for every dataset $(x_1, y_1), \dots, (x_n, y_n)$, the optimization problem in \eqref{eq:maximize_G} admits a solution $\hat{G}$ that is a probability measure supported on at most $n$ points in $K$.
+Moreover the vector $\fv^{\hat{G}}$ is unique for every maximizer $\hat{G}$ and is the unique solution to: